Gilbert Perreault: Professional career

 In 1970, two new franchises were awarded in the NHL — the Buffalo Sabres and the Vancouver Canucks.
-It was a foregone conclusion Perreault would be the first selection in the 1970 Entry Draft.
+It was a foregone conclusion Perreault would be the first selection in the 1970 amateur draft.
 The two new teams took part in a roulette wheel spin to determine who would get the first pick.
-Ultimately, the Canucks were allocated numbers 2-6 on the wheel, while the Sabres had 8-12 (The number 7 spot was neutral, meaning the pointer landing on it would have required a re-spin).
+Ultimately, the Canucks were allocated numbers 2–6 on the wheel, while the Sabres had 8–12 (The number 7 spot was neutral, meaning the pointer landing on it would have required a re-spin).
 When league president Clarence Campbell spun the wheel, he initially thought the pointer landed on 1 (in reality, the wheel had no number 1 spot) and started to congratulate the Vancouver delegation.
 However, Sabres coach/general manager Punch Imlach asked Campbell to check again.
 As it turned out, the pointer was on 11.
 Imlach had chosen 8-12 for the roulette wheel spin because it included 11, which was his favourite number.
 This was the first year the Montreal Canadiens did not have a priority right to draft Québécois junior players.
 Consequently, Perreault was available and taken first overall by the Sabres.

 Coincidentally, Perreault had worn #11 throughout his junior career, and kept it in Buffalo in honour of the roulette wheel choice.
 As expected, he became an immediate star.
-He scored a goal in the franchise's very first game, which was a 2-1 victory on October 10, 1970, against the Pittsburgh Penguins.
+He scored a goal in the franchise's very first game, which was a 2–1 victory on October 10, 1970, against the Pittsburgh Penguins.
 During his first season, he led the Sabres in scoring (with 38 goals and added 34 assists) — a feat he would never fail to accomplish in any season in which he did not miss significant time to injury before his penultimate year — and won the Calder Trophy as rookie of the year.